sariahmghames/NeuroSyM-prediction/NeuRoSyM-darnn/scripts/README.md

-# Input and time Attention
+# Input and time Attention for Time Series Prediction
 Implementation of RNN for Time Series prediction from the paper https://arxiv.org/abs/1704.02971.